rayguang6/business-game/DATABASE_SCHEMA.md

 **Notes:**
 - Entries are saved when a game ends (victory or loss)
 - Leaderboard is displayed per industry, sorted by cash in descending order
-- Leveraged time column is reserved for future use
+- Leveraged time capacity represents efficiency (lower capacity = more efficient team management)

 ---